 What should tobacco addiction research focus on next?

 We have over 70 published reviews, which are updated on a regular basis, as well as numerous reviews underway.
 Click here to see a full list of reviews and titles registered with the Cochrane Tobacco Addiction Group.

 Interested in being an author?

 We are always interested in hearing from potential new review authors with ideas for systematic reviews that fall within our scope.
-Please contact Jon Livingstone-Banks in the first instance.
+If you are interested in getting involved in our work then visit the 'Get Involved' page of our website to read a bit more about what this entails.
 At times we also look for authors for specific reviews.